haoranShu/15618fp/README.md

 ### Kernel Density Estimation and Its Approximation
 KDE widely used to calculate a proper weight at a pixel.

-We used a discrete approximation of KDE with a stampl].
+We used a discrete approximation of KDE with a stamp].

 ### QuadTree on GPU

 minimization of data communication between CPU and GPU

 ### Parallel on Pixels
-Query interesting points for each pixel and do work.
+First we tried to parallize our algorithm over each pixel.
+The idea is natural for any rendering problem.
+Given a fixed stamp, each pixel is affected by points that are mapped to the 9-pixel by 9-pixel window centered at this pixel (note there is a mapping from the data space to the rendering space).
+Our approach is to build **one** QuadTree on GPU and store all points in it.
+Then, for each pixel we traverse the QuadTree with the data space region corresponding to 81-pixel window centered at this pixel for points that might weigh in for this pixel.
+For each point probed, calculate its distance to the center of the calling pixel in data space and add a fraction of its weight to the total weight of the pixel according to the stamp.

+A little optimization we make is that, for the common case where a whole node's bounding box is contained in a pixel, we just add a fraction of the sum of weights of points in this node to the calling pixel so that we can stop our traversal early.
+Note that we already discretized our KDE with a stamp, so this simplification would make no difference on the result.

 > illustration

+The advantage of this parallelism is obvious:

 1. no race or contention

 2. enough computation to parallel

+5. performance: only as good as CPU version, sometime even slower

+> plot?

 3. problem1: load inbalance, repetitive visit to points

 4. problem2: limitation of QuadTree on GPU

-5. performance: only as good as CPU version, sometime even slower

 ### Parallel on Data Points